Mawadda-Kadi/LGBTQ-Club-Project/README.md

 This README provides an overview of the website, its features, and guidance on deployment.

-### You can view the live site here: <https://mawadda-kadi.github.io/LGBTQ-Club-Project/>
+### The Live-Site can be viewed here: <https://mawadda-kadi.github.io/LGBTQ-Club-Project/>

 ## User Experience